 Hey, Bride to be!
 I know that choosing a wedding venue can be one of the hardest hurdles to get over, plus it is one of the things that have to be chosen before you can book anything else!
-With the craziness of 2020, there can be a sense of uncertainty surrounding even picking the venue.
+With the craziness of 2021, there can be a sense of uncertainty surrounding even picking the venue.
 What if everything shuts down again?
-Which is a definite possibility.
-How do you move forward with decisions when there is such uncertainty in the world?
+Which hopefully it won’t but how do you move forward with decisions when there is such uncertainty in the world?
 Although I can’t tell you what the future holds, I can help you make the most informed decision possible so you feel confident.

 1. Hire a Wedding Planner!

 I know, I know!
 The first thing that may cross your mind is, I can’t afford it!
 But in my personal opinion, you can’t afford not to!
 First, most planners can actually get you a bit of a price break on vendors.
 Their job is all about relationships.
 I know that when planners come to me I definitely offer price breaks for their clients.
 Often planners can save you money, not just by the relationships they have with vendors, but with knowing how much you should be spending on each aspect of your wedding.